• Home

 Want to compare cabin types in detail?
 Check out our Disney Adventure Cabins: Best Rooms for Families of 3, 4, or 5 guide for size comparisons, photos, and recommendations by family size.

-The highest tier of accommodation on the Disney Adventure, with exclusive perks including a dedicated Concierge team, priority check-in, priority dining reservations, exclusive Concierge lounge, luxury shops, private spa, premium fitness centre, and an exclusive outdoor sundeck.
-Concierge rooms are themed with artwork inspired by Disney and Marvel films like Aladdin, Frozen, The Little Mermaid, and The Avengers.
+The highest tier of accommodation on the Disney Adventure, with exclusive perks including a dedicated Concierge team, priority check-in, priority dining reservations, the private Concierge lounge on Deck 18, luxury shops, a private spa, premium fitness centre, and an exclusive outdoor sundeck.
+Concierge rooms are themed with artwork inspired by Aladdin, Frozen, The Little Mermaid, Thor, and The Avengers.

-• Royal Suite (1A): The pinnacle of luxury – two balconies (one with private whirlpool), sprawling living areas, children’s bunk bedroom, king bed, double-sink vanity, stand-alone bathtub, Frette 100% Egyptian cotton linens, and 65-inch TVs.
-Named suites include the Elsa Suite (18100) and Anna Suite (18200).
+• Category 1A — Royal Suite: 2,461 sq ft, sleeps up to 6 — 25% larger than the largest suites on any other Disney ship.
+Two balconies (one with private whirlpool), king bed, dedicated children’s bunk bedroom, double-sink vanity, stand-alone bathtub, Frette Egyptian cotton linens, 65-inch TVs.
+Two exist: the Elsa Suite (18106) and Anna Suite (18206).

 Which Deck Is Best?
 How to Choose Your Cabin on Disney Adventure